Ares-Developers/Ares-docs/new/operator.rst

 Operator
 ~~~~~~~~

-Any :type:`TechnoType` can now require a specific :type:`InfantryType` to be
+:type:`BuildingType`\ s and :type:`VehicleType`\ s can now require specific
-among its passengers before it will function.
+:type:`InfantryType`\ s or :type:`VehicleType`\ s to be among its passengers
+before they will function.

-:tagdef:`[TechnoType]Operator=string, either an InfantryType or "_ANY_"`
+:tagdef:`[TechnoType]Operator=list of TechnoTypes or "_ANY_"`
+  Specifies a list of :type:`InfantryType`\ s and :type:`VehicleType`\ s of
-  Specifies the :type:`InfantryType` that must be among the :type:`TechnoType`'s
-  passengers before the :type:`TechnoType` will function.
-If ":value:`_ANY_`"
+  which at least one unit must be among the passengers before this object will
-  (sans quotes) is specified then it doesn't matter which :type:`InfantryType`
+  function.
+If ":value:`_ANY_`" (sans quotes) is specified, then it does not
-  is inside as long as some :type:`InfantryType` is.
-Use :value:`none` to remove
+  matter which passenger is inside, as long as any is.
+Use :value:`none` to
-  the requirement of having an operator.
+  remove the requirement of having an operator.
 Defaults to :value:`none`.

 On the :type:`TechnoType` you will need to set :tag:`Passengers=1` (or higher)
 and :tag:`SizeLimit=1` (or higher).

-For :type:`BuildingTypes` you will also need to set :tag:`InfantryAbsorb=yes`.
+For :type:`BuildingTypes` you will also need to set :tag:`InfantryAbsorb=yes` or
+:tag:`UnitAbsorb=yes`.

 If the needed passenger is not inside then the :type:`TechnoType` will power
 down in a similar fashion to the Robot Tank when the Robot Control Centre is
 offline -- the unit will not be able to move or fire.

-:type:`BuildingTypes` without their Operator will not be able to fire their
+:type:`BuildingType`\ s without their Operator will not be able to fire their
 weapon, if they have one.

 No other building-specific functions will be affected (e.g. providing power,
 being a factory, undeploying, super weapons, radar, etc).

+Units and structures will not cloak themselves if they are not operated, but
-Mirage Tanks without their Operator will still maintain their disguise.
+they can still be cloaked by Cloak Generators.
+Mirage Tanks without their
+Operator will still maintain their disguise.

 + Operator logic has no effect on Service Depots -- the Operator cannot enter.